 Picking paint colors for any room in your house can be a tiresome ordeal.
 Do you want pastels or neons?
 Warm or cool?
 Do you need a color for a specific theme or design style?
-Options are limitless and sometimes we wish someone could pick them for us.
-Looking for bathroom paint colors handed to you on a silver platter?
-Then we've got you covered.
+Options are limitless, and sometimes you wish someone could pick them for you.

 Wistful Washroom or Sunny Summer?